Tinkerforge/doc/source/Software/IPConnection_TCPIP.rst

  * UID 3904673860505581361 (0x31 0x37 0x30 0x33 0x30 0x30 0x30 0x36).

 This is an example UID and needs to be replaced with the actual UID of your device.
-The TCP/IP protocol uses the UID in Base10 encoding.
-The Brick Viewer and the other API bindings use UIDs in Base58 encoding.
-The example UID 3904673860505581361 in Base10 is represented as a4GeP9ZpQFT in Base58.
+The UID is shown as integer here to emphasis that the TCP/IP protocol represents UIDs as uint64 values.
+The Brick Viewer and the other API bindings represent UIDs in Base58 encoding instead.
+The example UID 3904673860505581361 is represented as a4GeP9ZpQFT in Base58.

 The hexdump of the :tcpip:func:`IPConnection.get_stack_id` request packet looks like this::